nonefffds/nonefffds/README.md

 ### Something else

-- Build myself some sites, [this](https://brunhild.cn/nonefffds) is now working, it's a redirection site I wrote myself and published [here](https://github.com/nonefffds/RedirectionPageTemplate).
+- Build myself some sites, none of them are currently working,
+- I used to made a redirection site(basically mocked linktree) I wrote myself and published [here](https://github.com/nonefffds/RedirectionPageTemplate).
 And my blog is [here](https://nonefffds.github.io).

 - There's almost no correct pronounciation with this nickname 'nonefffds', just pronounce whatever you'd perfer.